 What Is a Mammotome Breast Biopsy?

-The Mammotome® Biopsy System is minimally invasive and causes little discomfort while also being very accurate in helping the doctor diagnose breast cancer or other breast abnormalities.
+The Mammotome Biopsy System is minimally invasive and causes little discomfort while also being very accurate in helping the doctor diagnose breast cancer or other breast abnormalities.

-A sample of the lump will be removed during the biopsy that is done in our Breast Care Center rather than an operating room.
+A sample of the lump will be removed during the biopsy which is done in our Breast Care Center rather than an operating room.
 Plus the incision is very small and does not typically require stitches.